Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

 \subsection{Fr\"olicher spectral sequence}

 Let $\Omega_X^i$ be the sheaf of (algebraic) differential $i$-forms.
-Then differentiating induces a complex, the {\em (algebraic) deRham-complex} $(\Omega_X^*,d)$.
-Since the sheaves $\Omega_X^i$ are not acyclic with respect to the Zariski topology, we define the {\em deRham-cohomology} $\HdR{*}(X/k)$ to be the hypercohomology of this complex.
-In particular, there is always a spectral sequence
+These sheaves, together with the exterior derivative $d$ form a complex, the {\em (algebraic) deRham-complex} $(\Omega_X^*,d)$.
+Now, the Zariski topology is too coarse to have a Poincar\'e lemma.
+Thus, we define {\em (algebraic) deRham-cohomology} $\HdR{*}(X/k)$ to be the hypercohomology of this complex.
+In particular, there always exists a spectral sequence

 the {\em Fr\"olicher spectral sequence}, from Hodge- to deRham-cohomology.
-If $k=\CC$, then these cohomology groups and the spectral sequence coincide with the analytic ones.
-Already the existence of such a spectral sequence implies for all $m\geq0$ the inequality
+If $k=\CC$, and $X$ is proper over $k$, then these cohomology groups and the spectral sequence coincide with the analytic ones, see \cite{Grothendieck deRham}.
+Already the existence of the Fr\"olicher spectral sequence implies for all $m\geq0$ the inequality

 Equality for all $m$ is equivalent to the degeneration of this spectral sequence at $E_1$.
-Over the complex numbers, degeneration at $E_1$ is true but the classical proof uses methods from differential geometry, functional analysis and partial differential equations.
-On the other hand, if a variety of positive characteristic admits a lifting over $W_2$ (see Section \ref{sec:Witt}), then there we have the following theorem \cite{Deligne Illusie} (but see \cite{Illusie Frobenius} for an expanded version):
+Over the complex numbers, degeneration at $E_1$ is true - however, the classical proof uses methods from differential geometry, functional analysis and partial differential equations, see \cite[Chapter 0.7]{Griffiths Harris}.
+On the other hand, if a variety of positive characteristic admits a lift over $W_2(k)$, then we have the following result from \cite{Deligne Illusie} (but see \cite{Illusie Frobenius} for an expanded version):

-\begin{Theorem}[Deligne--Illusie] Let $X$ be a smooth and projective variety of dimension $d$ in characteristic $p\geq d$ and assume that $X$ admits a lifting over $W_2$.
+\begin{Theorem}[Deligne--Illusie] Let $X$ be a smooth and projective variety in characteristic $p\geq\dim X$ and assume that $X$ admits a lift over $W_2(k)$.
 Then the Fr\"olicher spectral sequence of $X$ degenerates at $E_1$. \end{Theorem}

-The assumptions are fulfilled for curves, see Section \ref{sec:Witt}.
+The assumptions are fulfilled for curves and Abelian varieties, see Section \ref{sec:Witt}.
 Moreover, if a smooth projective variety $X$ in characteristic zero admits a model over $W(k)$ for some perfect field of characteristic $p\geq\dim X$ it follows from semi-continuity that the Fr\"olicher spectral sequence of $X$ degenerates at $E_1$ in characteristic zero.
 From this one obtains purely algebraic proofs of the following